Different types of tertiary provider

 Universities work with communities, business, industry, iwi and the research community to share and apply knowledge, and promote learning.
 They host the country’s Centres of Research Excellence.
 They also provide sub-degree and community programmes.

-Find out about New Zealand’s university system, including a directory of universities and their profiles on Universities NZ website.
+Find out about New Zealand’s university system on Universities NZ website.

 Institutes of technology and polytechnics

 Institutes of Technology and Polytechnics provide a very wide variety of technical, vocational and professional education.
 They also do research, particularly applied and technological research.

 There are 18 Institutes of Technology and Polytechnics in New Zealand.
 You can find a directory of Institutes of Technology and Polytechnics on Vocational Education website.